bbauska/LFS171x/README.md

 <h3>Lack of Know-How</h3>
 The lack of know-how (and know-whom and know-where) around distributed ledger technologies and the availability of experts in the area is a major challenge in the adoption of distributed ledger technologies.
+&nbsp;
 While there has been an exponential increase in the interest around 'blockchain', as indicated in the figure below, there is a huge lag of technical talent in the space.
+&nbsp;
 In fact, the origin of this course stems from the need to address this gap in know-how.

 **[`^        back to top        ^`](#table-of-contents)**

-<h3> Blockchain Search Volume</h3>

-Retrieved from https://coin.dance/stats/blockchain on November 6, 2020

 <!------------------------------------------------------------------------------------------------>
 <!----------------- Blockchain Search Volume ---------------->